Stolen Continents

 Cx Number: CX6585

-The history of the Americas through Native eyes.
+A history of the Americas through Native eyes.

-Abstract: Ronald Wright sets out to write the history of the Americas through Native eyes.
+Ronald Wright sets out to write a history of the Americas through Native eyes.
 Stolen Continents focuses on five Native peoples of the Americas - the Aztec of Mexico, the Maya and the Inca of South America, the Cherokee of the southern United States and the Iroquois of the northern US and southern Canada.
 Wright focuses on these five because they were among the most complex societies of the Americas and left correspondingly detailed records.
-Whenever possible, he incorporates Native eyewitness accounts of a history usually given over entirely to the viewpoint of the conquerors (Europeans).
+Whenever possible, he incorporates Native eyewitness accounts of a history usually given over to the viewpoint of the conquerors (Europeans).

 Wright begins by asking why South and North America were so devastated by European contact that it was never really 'de-colonized', i.e., the government and majority of the peoples of the Americas remain of European origin, not native, as opposed to the situation in Asia and Africa for instance.
 Wright disputes the usual reasons Europeans give for the devastation of the Indian people, such as that these were more 'primitive' societies, that they were few in numbers and that they were weak and superstitious.
 The true answer, Wright maintains, was that the native Americans were wiped out by the diseases brought by the Europeans against which they had developed absolutely no resistance.
 Wright calls these deaths the 'greatest mortality in history'.
 With decimated populations, including loss of their leaders, the natives could not put up a proper resistance to the European invasion.